 - 1. To maintain the structure and exterior of the building (walls, roofs, windows, doors, gutters, drains etc.). - 2.
 To provide and maintain the installations for the supply of heating, water, utilities and sanitation. - 3.
-To make payments in respect of council tax, water/sewerage rates and building insurance (but not contents insurance). - 4.
-To maintain all fixtures and fittings belonging to the house listed on the latest periodic inspection report. - 5.
-To decorate and maintain public rooms (the downstairs WC, the hall, stairs, landing and study) in neutral colours. - 6.
-To have smoke and carbon dioxide detectors fitted in the premises. - 7.
-To provide flooring for wet areas (kitchen, utility room, WCs and bathrooms) and studies, halls, stairs and landings. - 8.
-To provide basic curtain track fittings to each window or to provide blinds to certain windows on a discretionary basis. - 9.
-To supply shelving to studies. - 10.
+To carry out annual gas and electricity testing in line with legislation - 4.
+To carry out Electrical Inspections (EICR's) every 5 years with visual inspections in the interim at change of incumbent - 5.
+To make payments in respect of council tax, water/sewerage rates and building insurance (but not contents insurance). - 6.
+To maintain all fixtures and fittings belonging to the house listed on the latest periodic inspection report. - 7.
+To decorate and maintain public rooms (the downstairs WC, the hall, stairs, landing and study) in neutral colours. - 8.
+To have smoke and carbon dioxide detectors fitted in the premises. - 9.
+To provide flooring for wet areas (kitchen, utility room, WCs and bathrooms) and studies, halls, stairs and landings. - 10.
+To provide basic curtain track fittings to each window or to provide blinds to certain windows on a discretionary basis. - 11.
+To supply shelving to studies. - 12.
 To maintain integrated cookers and hobs.
-Where integrated dishwashers are fitted and they break down beyond economic repair, the kitchen base unit will be adapted to suit a freestanding dishwasher which would be supplied and maintained by the incumbent. - 11.
-To have the property inspected at intervals and to provide the resident with a copy of the report. - 12.
-To prioritise and carry out improvement work when and where appropriate and as funds permit. - 13.
-To manage through the Periodic Inspection process (and as required in the intervening period), any large trees at the property (excluding modest fruit trees, hedges and shrubs). - 14.
-To provide a BT point in the study. - 15.
+Where integrated appliances are fitted and they break down beyond economic repair, the kitchen will be adapted to suit a freestanding appliances which would be supplied and maintained by the incumbent. - 13.
+To have the property inspected at intervals and to provide the resident with a copy of the report. - 14.
+To prioritise and carry out improvement work when and where appropriate and as funds permit. - 15.
+To manage through the Periodic Inspection process (and as required in the intervening period), any large trees at the property (excluding modest fruit trees, hedges and shrubs). - 16.
+To provide a BT point in the study. - 17.
 To maintain boundary fences and hedges.

-Responsibilities of the Resident
+Responsibilities of the Incumbent